The Frieda Rapoport Caplan Family Business Scholarship Program

 - Applicants must be first-time Washington Conference attendees

-- Applicants must be employed by a United Fresh member company
+- Applicants must be employed by a United Fresh or Produce Marketing Association (PMA) member company

 *A family business is generally defined as a “business in which two or more family members are involved and the majority of ownership control lies within a family.”